Chandrahas21/Compilers/README.md

 # This is official repository for Compilers-2 Project.
 ---> We have wriiten individual readme files for each phase which are present in their respective folders.
+---> We have implemented completely upto semantic phase.
----> We have almost completely done the project.
+---> We have also done some code generation.